 today's yesterday's n days ago (e.g. 3 days ago) this week's last week's n weeks ago (e.g. 2 weeks ago) this month's last month's n months ago (e.g. 4 months ago)

-These date modifiers refer to trading days, not calendar days; so a clause with a “5 days ago” modifier is looking at data from 5 trading days ago - essentially a week ago.
+These date modifiers refer to trading days, not calendar days, so a clause with a “5 days ago” modifier is looking at data from 5 trading days earlier (typically equivalent to one week ago).

 Here are a few examples of clauses with date modifiers: